Registration for 2019 now open

-The Good Vibes Yoga 200 hour teacher training, accredited by the Yoga Alliance, will enable you to become an informed and nurturing yoga teacher, skillfully sharing the joy and empowerment that yoga can bring.
+The Good Vibes Yoga 200 hour teacher training, accredited by the Yoga Alliance, will enable you to become an informed and nurturing yoga teacher, skilfully sharing the joy and empowerment that yoga can bring.

 We care passionately that yoga is rooted deeply within its rich tradition and offer a modern, intelligent and anatomically sound approach.
-We provide a yoga teacher training where the transitions are as important as the poses themselves and place equal importance on the restorative aspects of yoga as we do on creative sequencing.
+We provide a yoga teacher training where the transitions are as important as the poses themselves and place equal importance on the contemplative aspects of yoga as we do on creative sequencing.

 The Good Vibes Yoga Teacher Training course will:

 - Develop your skills to teach yoga mindfully

 - Understand how to intelligently sequence your class

 - Equip you to teach all types of bodies and abilities safely and appropriately

 - Teach you how to give appropriate modifications and adjustments

 - Explore applied anatomy based on current movement thinking